 While living in India I spent several weeks at a time eating a vegetarian diet.
 The range of choice and flavours of the vegetarian food made it a viable and enjoyable option.
 Still, I continued to consume dairy produce.

-Veganism and vegetarianism is now sufficiently part of the mainstream in the United Kingdom for a restaurant such as The Bohemian (37 Pink Lane; tel.
-0191 261 5423) to offer vegan afternoon teas in Newcastle upon Tyne.
+Veganism and vegetarianism is now sufficiently part of the mainstream in the United Kingdom for Junk It Up (37 Pink Lane) to offer vegan fast food in Newcastle upon Tyne.

 An interview with Day Radley